CCJ accepted into the International Consortium for Court Excellence

 To be accepted into the ICCE, organisations must demonstrate a commitment to excellence using an International Framework for Court Excellence (IFCE), a quality management system designed to help courts consistently improve their performance in seven core areas.
 These include court management and leadership, court policies, court proceedings, public trust and confidence, user satisfaction, court resources and affordable and accessible court services.

+These initiatives have helped to transform the manner in which the court currently operates.

-In thanking employees for their contribution in achieving this honour, President Saunders, noted that “the journey does not stop here.”
+In thanking employees for their contribution in achieving this honour, Saunders noted that the journey does not stop here.

 ADVERTISEMENT